yubessy/pdprpr/README.rst

     processor = DataFramePreprocessor(settings)

-Finally use it to preprocess your DataFrame:
+Finally use it to preprocess the `DataFrame`:

 .. code-block:: python